Connect with others who understand.

 People with both osteoporosis and ovarian cancer don’t have worse outcomes, so this condition won’t put you at a higher risk for death or advanced cancer.
 Breaking bones is often a concern in osteoporosis, but people with ovarian cancer don’t seem to have an increased chance for fractures.

 People who live with cancer often experience mood disorders, like depression or anxiety.
-Research has found that women with ovarian cancer usually have higher levels of depression and anxiety than women without cancer.
+Research published in BMJ Open shows that women with ovarian cancer usually have higher levels of depression and anxiety than women without cancer.
 Before going through cancer treatment, about 1 out of 4 people with ovarian cancer have depression and about 1 out of 5 have anxiety.
 After going through treatment, levels of depression tend to go down, and levels of anxiety often go up.
-Women who are younger and who are single are more likely to have these mental health issues.
+Individuals who are younger and who are single are more likely to have these mental health issues.

 There are many reasons why a person may go through mental health changes after receiving a cancer diagnosis.
 Things like letting go of future plans, experiencing body changes, having money problems, and dealing with end-of-life planning can all contribute to depression.